-I. INSTRUCTIONAL FACULTY AND CLASS SIZE
+Common Data Set 2004-05 I. INSTRUCTIONAL FACULTY AND CLASS SIZE

 I-1.
-Please report the number of instructional faculty members in each category for Fall 2003.
+Please report the number of instructional faculty members in each category for Fall 2004.
+Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP.

 The following definition of instructional faculty is used by the American Association of University Professors (AAUP) in its annual Faculty Compensation Survey.
 Instructional Faculty is defined as those members of the instructional-research staff whose major regular assignment is instruction, including those with released time for research.
-Institutions are asked to EXCLUDE:
+Use the chart below to determine inclusions and exclusions: